rgwood/Project-Santa-Cruz-Private-Preview/user-guides/prototyping/how-tos/vision/vision_view_video-stream.md

 # View your device's RTSP video stream

+Follow this guide to view the RTSP video stream from your Azure Eye SoM of the Project Santa Cruz devkit.

 ## Prerequisites

 * Project Santa Cruz Development Kit with the Azure Eye SoM connected.